BMW-lab-MSU/drone_lidar_spec/specs/README.md

 # Spectrogram Generator 📊🎶

-This project generates spectrograms from MATLAB `.mat` files.
-The input `.mat` files are stored in a directory named `mat_files`, and the generated spectrograms are saved in a directory named `spectrograms`.
+This project generates spectrograms from MATLAB `.mat` files or HDF5 `.h5` files.
+The input files are stored in a directory named `input_files`, and the generated spectrograms are saved in a directory named `spectrograms`.

 ## Contents